Lamictal Abuse: Signs, Side Effects, and Getting Treatment

 Getting Help for Misuse of Lamictal

 Treatment options for Lamictal abuse and addiction are varied and should be catered to the specific individual.
-Someone who hasn’t been struggling with abuse of the drug for very long and who does not suffer from significant Lamictal dependence may do great in an outpatient treatment program.
+Someone who hasn’t been struggling with misuse of the drug for very long and who does not suffer from significant Lamictal dependence may do great in an outpatient treatment program.
 A step up from outpatient services are intensive outpatient programs (IOPs), which are helpful for people who need the structure and methods of an inpatient program but who may also have work, school, or family obligations that require them to be home in the evenings.
 Residential or inpatient addiction treatment programs provide the highest level and standard of care, with supervision, structure, and stability around the clock 24 hours a day, seven days a week.

 Other medications, such as antidepressants, may be helpful during withdrawal and medical detox.
 A medical detox program usually only lasts a few days until a person is physically stable and can enter into a drug addiction treatment program.
+While detox may be necessary for the patient to safely get past acute withdrawal, continued treatment is typically needed for the patient to maintain lasting sobriety.